Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *e) The Task Force Detachment members known as "Nothing To See Here" reserve the right to request any Nova Corporation Member or Security Corporation Member, except for Classification - O or higher, to drop any NTSH weaponry currently in their possession.
 This order must be followed, if not followed the infractor may be terminated or presented to Regulation Department for punishment.*

+*f) Security Personnel internally ranking “Senior Guard” and above reserve the right to request Nova Corporation personnel, except for of Classification - O and over, to drop any SC weaponry in their possession with reason.

 7) A Corporation Personnel designated “Kill on Sight” may be terminated in any condition by any Corporation Personnel.

 *a) The ability to designate personnel “Kill on Sight” has been granted to all Department of Operations Personnel, Personnel ranking Classification - X.*